mathisdlg/AutoDocThelia/README.md

 > Enter the file to write the hooks in [hooks.md] : <The name of the md file in which to write the hooks>
 > Enter the file to write the hooks in [documentation.md] : <The name of the md file in which to write the hooks>
 > Do you want to sort the hooks by key [Y/n] : <If you want to sort the hooks>
+> Enter the directory to scan commands: <The root path of the project to scan>
+> Enter the output directory for commands [./ouput/]: <The output directory for commands>
 ```